hoytech/negentropy/README.md

 ### C++

-The library is contained in a single-header with no non-standard dependencies:
+The library is contained in a single-header with the only dependency being OpenSSL (for SHA-256):

     #include "Negentropy.h"

 First, create a `Negentropy` object.
-The `16` argument is `idSize`:
+The `16` argument is `idSize` and which is followed by an optional `frameSizeLimit`:

-    Negentropy ne(16);

-There is an optional constructor parameter, `frameSizeLimit` which is the maximum size message that will be created, in bytes:

     Negentropy ne(16, 50'000);